James Douglas, 4th Earl of Morton: Widow, daughters, and the Morton title

 After the execution of her husband, Morton's wife, Dame Elizabeth Douglas was found by an inquest to be incapable of managing her affairs, as she was "idiot and prodigal" in the language of the time.
 King James VI signed a warrant to appoint a legal guardian called an "administrator and tutor" to supervise and protect her property.

 The title of Earl of Morton passed by charter to the son of Dame Elizabeth Douglas's sister Beatrix, John Maxwell, 8th Lord Maxwell.
 Maxwell had been in dispute with Regent Morton over the title, and while the former Regent was in prison, Maxwell had made a contract with the Duke of Lennox on 29 April 1581.
 Lennox would work to give Maxwell rights over the Morton earldom, and make him the legal guardian of James Douglas and Dame Elizabeth's three daughters.
-The three sisters, like their mother would be declared incapable by a "brieve of idiotry".
+The three sisters, like their mother, would be declared incapable by a "brieve of idiotry".
 In 1586, however, the title was given to Archibald Douglas, 8th Earl of Angus, a nephew and legal heir of Regent Morton.
 Maxwell was still able to use the title, though it did not descend to his heirs.

-Regent Morton had sons by other women including James Douglas of Spott.
+Regent Morton had sons (including James Douglas of Spott) by other women.
 The barony of Stobo was confiscated by the Crown and was granted to the Chancellor of Scotland, John Maitland, in 1587.

 Drochil Castle and other buildings

 James Douglas started building Drochil Castle for his own use in 1578, three years before his death.
 It was no more than half built and never finished.
 The ruins of the castle overlook Peebles and the valleys of the Tarth Water, Lyne Water, and River Tweed.
 At Aberdour Castle in Fife, Morton's lodging survives with its terrace overlooking the Firth of Forth.
 Morton also extended his residence at Dalkeith Palace, but these works have long since been demolished.
+Wreaths Tower, Kirkbean Parish, Dumfries and Galloway, is said to have belonged to Morton.

 Morton commissioned extensive reconstruction at Edinburgh Castle after the siege, including the Portcullis Gate where his heraldic insignia of a heart can still be seen, and the iconic half-moon battery which fronts the castle and conceals the remains of buildings destroyed in 1573.
 On his orders, galleries, stables, and other new buildings were constructed at Stirling Castle and Holyroodhouse, and rooms refurbished and furnished for the use of the King.
 During his resignation in March 1578, Morton pointed out to the officers of the Scottish exchequer that the royal houses were "now in better case than they were at the beginning of his regiment."